Off-Campus Performance Venues

-Step 4: Once the venue is approved for safety by the Office of Risk Management, the Theater and Performance Studies Program or Undergraduate Production executes a standard agreement of use with the venue and submits a signed copy to the Office of Risk Management.
+Step 4: Once the venue is approved for safety by the Office of Risk Management, the Theater, Dance, and Performance Studies Program or Undergraduate Production executes a standard agreement of use with the venue and submits a signed copy to the Office of Risk Management.

 If the steps cannot be fulfilled, best efforts will be made to assist students in finding an acceptable alternative location.